-When a wrongful death occurs as a result of negligence or other wrongful conduct of an individual or company, the family of the deceased is entitled to full and adequate compensation for the loss of their loved one.
+When your loved one loses their life as a result of an individual or company’s negligent actions, you and your family are entitled to full and adequate compensation for the loss of their loved one.
+Working with our Arlington Heights wrongful death lawyers can help you achieve that.
 Misconduct or negligent action that contributes to a person’s death is classified in legal terms as wrongful death and should be addressed with the help of an experienced accident attorney.

 - Fatal medical mistakes

 Your first step should be to consult with an experienced wrongful death attorney.
 Generally, lawsuits allowed under survival statutes allow a victim’s survivor to bring a cause of action after the victim dies.
 Laws in Illinois govern the time frame in which a negligent death lawsuit may be filed.

 Difference between a Claim and a Criminal Case

 There are some key distinctions between an unjust death claim and a criminal case, even when both cases are based on the events surrounding the same death.

 - A wrongful death claim is a civil lawsuit.
 It is brought to court by the personal representative of the deceased person’s estate directly, and any liability is expressed solely in terms of money damages.
 By contrast, a criminal case is brought by the state or federal government, and the liable person’s guilt is punished by jail or prison time, probation, or other penalties.

 - A wrongful death case may be brought to court even if the government is also pursuing a criminal case.

 In Arlington Heights, a claim for someone’s untimely passing must be filed by the personal representative of the deceased person’s estate.
 Generally, the personal representative is responsible for pursuing the wrongful death claim.